 Dugongs and green sea turtles eat seagrasses, including the seeds of these plants.
 The seeds pass through the guts (digestive tracts) of dugongs and turtles and end up in their poop.

 Previously, scientists have discovered that dugongs and sea turtles are important seed dispersers for seagrasses.
-By eating and pooping seagrass seeds, dugongs and turtles help disperse – or spread – the seeds over large areas of up to 400 miles (650 kilometers).
+By eating and pooping seagrass seeds, dugongs and turtles help disperse – or spread – the seeds over large distances of up to 400 miles (650 kilometers).

 Scientists wondered if seeds collected from dugong and turtle poop grew any differently than seeds collected directly from seagrass plants.
 They decided to conduct an experiment.
 First, they collected dugong and green turtle poop.
 Here is lead scientist Samantha Tol with a poop sample: